-Moore University Center Connection
+University Center Connection

-The Master Plan proposes a major pedestrian connection between the Moore University Center and Integration Statue Plaza.
+The Master Plan proposes a major pedestrian connection between the University Center and Integration Plaza at the Woodward Avenue and Call Street intersection outside the Student Union.
 In contrast to the more formal connections elsewhere on campus, this walkway has a more informal, park-like aesthetic.
-After leaving the major pedestrian crossroads of the Call Street and Woodward Avenue promenades, the walkway passes through what will eventually be the redeveloped quadrangle where the Maintenance Complex now stands and then passes along the Leach Center to the major diagonal axis between the University Center and the Integration Statue Plaza.
-At that point, the walkway will wind around the redeveloped all-weather athletic and band practice field, the parking lots, the lowlands where the Circus currently sits, and the emerging Garden District area.
-Most of this area lies within the 100-year flood plain.
+After leaving the major pedestrian crossroads of the Call Street and Woodward Avenue promenades, the walkway passes through what will eventually be the redeveloped quadrangle where the Maintenance Complex now stands and then passes along the Leach Center to the major diagonal axis between the University Center and the Integration Plaza.
+At that point, the walkway will wind around the redeveloped all-weather athletic and band practice field, the new parking lots, and the lowlands where the Circus currently sits.
+The walkway provides access to the athletic/recreation and parking area west of Chieftain to the new Wedge quadrangle, east of Learning Way, and to the Circus (until it relocates).
+Most of the park lies within the 100-year flood plain.